suchipi/hex-engine/packages/website/docs/api-2d.md

 `roundDownMutate(): this`

-Mutate this Point by rounding its x and y values down to the nearest integer.
+Mutate this Vector by rounding its x and y values down to the nearest integer.

 ##### roundUp

 > Available since version: 0.0.0

-`roundUp(): Point`
+`roundUp(): Vector`

-Return a new Point that is the same as this Point, but with its x and y values rounded up to the nearest integer.
+Return a new Vector that is the same as this Vector, but with its x and y values rounded up to the nearest integer.

 ##### roundUpMutate